mossberg/blog/content/posts/2019-11-28-pedantic-c++-compilation.md

 The three `set` lines will produce the `-std=gnu++14` flag that we want.
-`CMAKE_CXX_STANDARD_REQUIRED` will trigger an error if, for some reason, c++ 14 support is not available in our compiler.
+`CMAKE_CXX_STANDARD_REQUIRED` will trigger an error if, for some reason, C++14 support is not available in our compiler.
 Otherwise, CMake might silently "decay" to a previous standard[^decay]. `CMAKE_CXX_EXTENSIONS` is what requests using `-std=gnu++14` vs `-std=c++14`[^gnu].
 This is actually enabled by default!
-So keep in mind that if you want your project to strictly use standard c++, with no extensions, you should disable this variable.
+So keep in mind that if you want your project to strictly use standard C++, with no extensions, you should disable this variable.

 Now that we've taken care of setting the proper standard, we need to